 At the start of the quarterly advising period, the Office of the Registrar will notify you via SU email that you may check your registration appointment time and registration restrictions on SU Online.
 Your registration appointment time is not a face-to-face appointment; it is the time that you are able to register for classes for the following quarter.
-The registration appointment time allow you to register for classes adjust your course schedule until the last day to add/drop classes.
+The registration appointment time allows you to register for classes and adjust your course schedule until the last day to add/drop classes.

 Your registration restrictions are "holds" that prevent you from registering until you have resolved the obligation associated with the restriction.

 Avoid delays in registering! - Do a follow-up check to be sure all restrictions have been lifted once you have taken care of your obligations.

 Use the SU Academic Calendar to find quarterly advising and registration dates, and put them on your personal calendar.

 Who is my advisor?
 To identify your advisor, log on to SU Online; on the student menu under the category Academic Profile" select "My Profile".
 Your advisor's email, phone number, and location can be found in the Faculty/Staff Directory.